Clackamas Community College

 2 credits, Fall/Winter/Spring

 This course will assist the student in meeting the physical fitness requirements for work in firefighting, and emergency medical services.
 Includes individual conditioning strategies, nutritional guidelines, basic exercise principles, pre-employment and lifelong fitness and conditioning.
 The course will prepare students for activities like the Candidate Physical Abilities Test (CPAT), work capacity test and other physical ability tests required for first responders.
+May be repeated for up to 6 credits.

 Recommended: Have adequate outdoor exercise attire and be prepared for arduous physical activity